 “Work from anywhere” seems to be a mantra that both start-ups are using to attract new potential employees to their company, as well as incumbents are using it as a strategy to retain employees and make positions seem more attractive.

 While employees being subjected to working from home during the global lockdowns imposed in 2020, companies saw that employees could learn to work from home and still be effective in their jobs.

 Making sure you know what is hosted PBX is can help in this transition related to your phone system.

 With various rates of vaccinations and returning to work, this hybrid model has emerged from employees doing shifts in the office to limit the number of people there at any one time, and decisions are now being made around when and if employees want to return to the office.

 Now that employees have realized the advantages of no commute and the increased flexibility they have working from home, and employers able to save on office rental and running costs, the necessity for employees to be in the office is now being reconsidered.

-Hybrid work is the flexible policy that allows employees to choose where they want to work from, typically their home or the office.
+Hybrid working model is the flexible policy that allows employees to choose where they want to work from, typically their home or the office.